smehringer/SViper/README.md

 * `-r, --reference` (FA_FILE)
           The indexed (fai) reference file.

-* `-o, --output-fa` (FA_FILE)
+* `-o, --output-prefix` (PREFIX)
-          A filename for the output file.
-NOTE: The current output is a fasta file, that contains the polished sequences for each variant.
-Since the final realignment is not part of this tool yet,The user must map the fasta file with a mapper of his choice (e.g. minimap2) and then call evaluate_final_alignment.
+          A name for the output files.
+The current output is a log file and vcf file, that contains the polished sequences for each variant.

 * `-g, --log-file` (TXT_FILE)
           A filename for the log file.
 Default: polishing.log.

 * `-k, --flanking-region` (INT)
           The flanking region in bp's around a breakpoint to be considered for polishing In range [50..1000].
 Default: 400.
             ~~~~
                             start x             end y
             ------------------|------------------|----------------
                        !------------!      !------------!
-                      x-50        x+50    y-50         y+50
+                     x-400       x+400   y-400        y+400
             ~~~~

+* `-x, --coverage-short-reads` (INT)
+          The original short read mean coverage.
+This value is used to restrict short read coverage on extraction to avoid mapping bias

+* `--output-polished-bam` (FLAG)
+          For debugging or manual inspection the polished reads can be written to a file.

 ### Utilities

 There are some utilities that come in handy when you want to look at specific variants and understand the substeps of polishing (or the preparation).
-You can make the utilities with `make`:
+You can make the utilities with:

 ~~~~
 ~$ make utilities